 Or if she would find great friends as an out-of-state student.
 (She did.)

 Also, if she could figure out this college thing as a first-generation student.
 (She’s doing pretty well.)

 Because she lived on campus the first two years, knowing how to pay for rent, food and utilities initially wasn’t an important part of her college experience.

-When she returns to Ohio State this fall, the middle childhood education major will live off campus for the first time.
-Paying the bills is going to matter.
+When she returned to Ohio State this fall, the middle childhood education major moved into an off-campus apartment for the first time.
+Paying the bills matters.

 But she’s not worried.

 She took advantage of personal financial education at Ohio State — based on research the university conducted with college students about their comfort with money matters.
 For example, the Scarlet and Gray Financial program, which is a part of the Student Life Student Wellness Center, helped her hone essential skills, such as how to set a budget, manage her student loans and use credit cards smartly.